FlyBase/biocurator-assistant/README.md

 - `<--test>`: OPTIONAL.
 Process the data without submitting to ChatGPT.
 Useful for determining token usage and checking submissions.
 - `<prompt_list>`: A space-separated list of prompt keys to use, e.g., genes alleles disease.

+#### Example commands
+- Run a gene query using the local test.json file (PMC still required but not used).
+This will submit data to ChatGPT.
+  - `docker run -e OPENAI_API_KEY=sk-xxxx chatgpt_curator PMC7541083 -f test.json genes`

+- Run a query by retrieving a paper from Pubmed Central and querying two prompts.
+This will submit data to ChatGPT.
+  - `docker run -e OPENAI_API_KEY=sk-xxxx chatgpt_curator PMC10499800 genes allele`

+- Run a test query by retrieving a paper from Pubmed Central and querying two prompts.
+This will NOT submit data to ChatGPT.
+  - `docker run -e OPENAI_API_KEY=sk-xxxx chatgpt_curator PMC10499800 genes allele --test`

 ### How to Modify Prompts
 Edit the prompts.yaml file to modify, add, or remove prompts.